paritytech/substrate-telemetry/README.md

 Frontend is available on the IP address you see in the output and on port `5000`

-Backend is awailable on the same IP and port `8000`
+Backend is available on the same IP and port `8000`

+Make sure that you add `ws://IP:8000/submit` when you start the polkadot